-This list is a personal compilation.
-It does not refer to any awards or ratings.
-The list priorities the impact on the Muslim world since the 70s.
+The list is a personal compilation and does not sort according to any awards or ratings.

 No 1 Halal Products Research Institute (HPRI), Universiti Putra Malaysia

 The establishment of the Halal Products Research Institute serves as a one-stop centre or ‘one-stop centre’ approach through a comprehensive, balanced and multifaceted to study all aspects of halal products in national and global levels.

 Laboratory of Halal Science Research plays essential roles in conducting research and development of new techniques which are rapid and accurate to ensure the authentication and safety of halal products.
 The methods that have been developed in the laboratory are chromatography, molecular biology, biochemistry, microscopy, chemical and physical analysis which in the area of involved the applications of various instruments such as High Performance Liquid Chromatography (HPLC), Gas Chromatography-Flame Ionization Detector (GC-FID), Real-Time Polymerase Chain Reaction (RT-PCR), electrophoresis, 4-Dimensional Gas Chromatography-Time of Flight Mass Spectrometer (GC-TOF-MS), Differential Scanning Calorimeter (DSC), Fourier Transform Infrared Spectrometer (FTIR) and Electronic Nose (E-Nose).

 No 2 The Standards and Metrology Institute for Islamic Countries (SMIIC), Turkey